This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 What is an Onsen?

-Onsen (温泉), literally “thermal spring”, is geothermally heated water.
-The spring water naturally contains minerals and chemicals which are said to cure all sorts of diseases and ailments.
-The hot spring facilities boast the benefits of the waters, and onsen seekers travel great distances for these benefits for centuries, even today.
+Onsen (温泉), literally “thermal spring,” is geothermally heated water.
+The spring water naturally contains minerals and chemicals that are said to cure all sorts of diseases and ailments.
+The hot spring facilities boast the benefits of the waters, and onsen seekers have traveled great distances for these benefits for centuries, even today.

 In Japan, Onsens are heavily regulated by the Onsen Law, enacted in 1948 by the Japanese Ministry of the Environment.
-This law requires the identification of 19 different minerals and chemicals, the spring water to be 25 degrees Celsius or above, and to contain certain levels of hydrogen ion, fluorine ion, sulfur and the like.
-The ministry officially recognizes 2,300 onsens across the country, but many more natural and untouched springs exist.
+This law requires the identification of 19 different minerals and chemicals, the spring water to be 25 degrees Celsius or above, and to contain certain levels of hydrogen ions, fluorine ions, sulfur, and the like.
+The ministry officially recognizes 2,300 onsens nationwide, but many more natural and untouched springs exist.

-Some are stand-alone facilities, some are in ryokan (Japanese inns).
-The price can range from the high end to the low, and can also fluctuate with tourist season.
-You do not necessarily need to stay at an Onsen ryokan to experience it; some allow day use for non-guests and many Onsen areas offer passes to multiple Onsen facilities, so you can Onsen hop!
+Some are stand-alone facilities, and some are in ryokan (Japanese inns).
+The price can range from the high to the low and fluctuate with the tourist season.
+You do not necessarily need to stay at an Onsen ryokan to experience it; some allow day use for non-guests, and many Onsen areas offer passes to multiple Onsen facilities, so you can Onsen hop!

 There are non-Onsen baths called Sento (銭湯), which are affordable and accessible.
 While also communal baths, it is usually just heated water and is for daily use.
-If you’re strolling around a residential area, you may spot a sign with the Chinese character “湯” (hot water) or the Hiragana “ゆ”.
-Feel free to casually drop in for a bath and eye-opening experience!
+If you’re strolling around a residential area, you may spot a sign with the Chinese character “湯” (hot water) or the Hiragana “ゆ.”
+Feel free to drop in for a bath and an eye-opening experience!

 Where Can I Experience the Best Onsen in Japan?

-With so many different styles and varieties of Onsen, where should you start?
-Here you’ll find the best regions for Onsen you can experience in Japan.
-Should you be traveling nearby, definitely take a day or two to stopover.
+Where should you start With so many styles and varieties of Onsen?
+Here, you’ll find the best regions for Onsen you can experience in Japan.
+Should you be traveling nearby, definitely take a day or two to stop.

 1. Noboribetsu Onsen (登別温泉), Hokkaido prefecture

 Meaning “Milky White River” in the Ainu language (an indigenous people of Hokkaido, the Kuril Islands, and Sakhalin), the area of Noboribetsu Onsen was first discovered and frequented by the Ainu for its healing properties.
-It’s also referred to as the department store of the hot springs, as you can find seven different types of minerals, and therefore seven different types of hot springs.
+It’s also referred to as the department store of the hot springs, as you can find seven different types of minerals and, thus, seven different types of hot springs.

 2. Kusatsu Onsen (草津温泉), Gunma prefecture